maizzle/maizzle.com/content/docs/assets.md

 ## Multiple sources

-You may define multiple asset source paths by using an array - all files will be copied to a single destination directory:
+You may define multiple asset source paths and all files from those paths will be copied to a single destination directory:

 ```js [config.js]
 export default {